Metrics

 When running on the same host for tests, it is necessary to put different ports or it will fail with the following error: Cannot init metrics: cannot start http listener: failed to create HTTP listener: Address already in use

-Relevant metrics
+Relevant metrics in diode-send

 diode-send